How It Works

 The EMS admissions process is designed to ensure that the students who enrol are those who will most benefit from our specialist curriculum; the process is thorough, thereby ensuring that the students that join us can feel sure of their ability to embrace the breadth, depth and challenge within our courses.
 More information about this unique offering can be found on our curriculum page.
 You may also like to refer to our prospectus: EMS-Prospectus.

-Please note that we offer support throughout the admissions process for students eligible for Free School Meals, click here for further details.
+Please note that we offer support throughout the admissions process for students with Special Educational Needs and Disabilities (SEND) and those eligible for Free School Meals, click here for further details.

 The full admissions policy for September 2025 admissions can be read here: Admissions Policy 2025